Tacocat7/mpi-auto-installer/README.md

 5. Edit the tab length when picking options for profile name
 6. Make the program POSIX friendly
 7. Make a parity check sysytem for NFS filesystem
+8. Fix /hosts file not being backed up when they restart the installer